 He is Risen!

-1 On the first day of the week, very early in the morning, the women took the spices they had prepared and went to the tomb.
+Luke 24:1-81 On the first day of the week, very early in the morning, the women took the spices they had prepared and went to the tomb.
 2 They found the stone rolled away from the tomb, 3 but when they entered, they did not find the body of the Lord Jesus.
 4 While they were wondering about this, suddenly two men in clothes that gleamed like lightning stood beside them.
 5 In their fright the women bowed down with their faces to the ground, but the men said to them, “Why do you look for the living among the dead?
 6 He is not here; he has risen!
-Remember how he told you, while he was still with you in Galilee: 7 ‘The Son of Man must be delivered over to the hands of sinners, be crucified and on the third day be raised again.’8 Then they remembered his words.
+Remember how he told you, while he was still with you in Galilee: 7 ‘The Son of Man must be delivered over to the hands of sinners, be crucified and on the third day be raised again.’ ” 8 Then they remembered his words.

 Sunday, April 1, 2012